Fruit stand: History

 In the most traditional food distribution model, farmers and growers sell foodstuffs directly to consumers.
 A simple stand located adjacent to an established road/transportation route is the most familiar model.
 Fruit and produce stands are often seasonal, harvest-based operations.
 In the U.S., some fruit stands have grown into famous grocery store chains.
 Started as a fruit stand in 1948, the Dorothy Lane Market (DLM) company is now a chain of specialty grocery stores.
 Sprouts, LLC, with over $2.5 million actual sales in 2013, claims to share a similar history.

 According to the History Channel, Dole Foods began as a roadside pineapple stand in Hawaii.
 In 2010, the food industry conglomerate had revenues over $6.9 billion from operations in more than 90 companies.

 Regulation

 The U.S. Department of Agriculture was created in the 1860s.
 By the 1890s, the USDA was beginning to become involved in livestock inspections.
-In 1905, the U.S. government had a call to action when Upton Sinclair polemic against unsanitary working conditions at the expansive Chicago stockyards was published as a magazine serial.
+In 1905, the U.S. government had a call to action when Upton Sinclair's polemic against unsanitary working conditions at the expansive Chicago stockyards was published as a magazine serial.
 This became a national issue in part because the millions of animals were slaughtered and processed each year were distributed via rail to markets all across the nation.
 Initially a socialist's demand for better conditions for labor, ‘The Jungle’ was a catalyst for food industry regulation.

 The U.S. Food and Drug Administration is the federal agency tasked with food safety regulation.
 States also pass laws regulating food industry issues.
 From the FDA website: